Romani people: Subgroups

 Many subgroups use names derived from the Romani word kalo or calo, meaning "black" or "absorbing all light".
-This closely resembles words for "black" or "dark" in Indo-Aryan languages (e.g., Sanskrit काल kāla: "black", "of a dark colour").
-Likewise, the name of the Dom or Domba people of north India—with whom the Roma have genetic, cultural and linguistic links—has come to imply "dark-skinned" in some Indian languages.
-Hence, names such as kale and calé may have originated as an exonym or a euphemism for Roma.
+This closely resembles words for "black" or "dark" in Indo-Aryan languages (e.g., Sanskrit काल kāla: "black", "of a dark color").
+Likewise, the name of the Dom or Domba people of North India, with whom the Roma have genetic, cultural, and linguistic links, has come to imply "dark-skinned" in some Indian languages.
+Hence, names such as kale and calé may have originated as an exonym or euphemism for Roma.

-While not subgroups, Romani people often use the religionym and confessionyms Xoraxane to refer to Muslim Roma and Dasikane to refer to Christian Roma.'
+While not subgroups, Romani people often use the term Xoraxane to refer to Turkified or Muslim Roma and Dasikane to refer to Christian Roma.'